szabgab/slides/value/intro.md

 {id: fast-feedback-loop}

 * Learning from mistakes made half a year earlier is costly, painful, and never really happens.
-* Learning from mistakes made 10 min ago is much more valuable.
+* Learning from mistakes made 10 min ago is much easier and more valuable.

 ## Feedback Techniques
 {id: techniques}